RoDmitry/atoi_simd/README.md

 For Windows PowerShell you can set it with `$Env:RUSTFLAGS='-C target-feature=+sse2,+sse3,+sse4.1,+ssse3,+avx,+avx2'`

+By default the `target-feature` is set in `./.cargo/config.toml`, but seems like it works only inside this project.

+If you have `&str` then use `.as_bytes()`

 Maybe todo:
-There is a posibility to parse base 16 slice, by first finding (a,b,c,d,e,f) and then giving them +9
+There is a posibility to parse base 16 input, by first finding (a,b,c,d,e,f) and then increment them by 9

 ## Examples